KamilleModules/Ekom/doc/utils/order-builder.md

 - THE FIRST STEP WHICH STATE IS NOT DONE (discarded steps excluded)

 That's how the orderBuilder knows which step is the current one.

+Also, the user can manuallt go back to a previous step with state done.